hackgvl/nights/.github/ISSUE_TEMPLATE/food---drink-planning.md

 ### Food Volunteers
 - Confirmed:
-- Unconfirmed / Past:
-  - sirbeep - Brian Kennedy
-  - eric1234 - Eric Anderson
-  - allella - Jim Ciallella
-  - TwonkyHardware - Joel Griffith
-  - alexdresko - Alex Dresko
-  - Sally Anderson
-  - See the [past volunteer](https://github.com/hackgvl/nights/issues?q=volunteers+in%3Atitle+is%3Aissue) threads for more details.
+- Unconfirmed / Past: see the [past volunteer](https://github.com/hackgvl/nights/issues?q=volunteers+in%3Atitle+is%3Aissue) threads for more details

 ### Hot Plates,  Slow Cookers, Griddle
 If we need these to keep things warm, then people offered.